-Every woman who's pregnant gets the Rh factor test.
+Every pregnant woman gets the Rh factor test during each pregnancy.
 It's one of the first and most important tests you'll have.

 Normally, being Rh-negative has no risks.
 But during pregnancy, being Rh-negative can be a problem if your baby is Rh-positive.
 If your blood and your baby's blood mix, your body will start to make antibodies that can damage your baby's red blood cells.
 This could cause your baby to develop anemia and other problems.

-If you are Rh-negative and your baby is Rh-positive, try not to worry.
-At around 28 weeks, your doctor will give you a shot of Rh immunoglobulin (RhIG).
+If you’re Rh-negative and your baby is Rh-positive, try not to worry.
+At around 28 weeks, the doctor will give you a shot of Rh immunoglobulin (RhIG).
 This drug stops your body from making antibodies for the rest of your pregnancy.
 You may need a dose after delivery, too.
-If you get pregnant again later, you will need further shots of RhIG.
-If you have any spotting or bleeding during pregnancy, your doctor may chose to give you a shot of Rh immunoglobulin at that time as well.
-Be sure to check with your doctor if you do have any spotting during pregnancy, especially if you are Rh-negative.
+If you get pregnant again later, you’ll need more shots of RhIG.

 If you already have Rh antibodies, the drug won't work.
-Instead, your doctor will monitor your baby's health closely.
-Your baby may need a blood transfusion after delivery -- or sometimes while still in the womb.
+Instead, your doctor will keep a close watch on your baby's health.
+Some babies need a blood transfusion after delivery.
+Others need one while they’re still in the womb.